 How am I making money online now?

 I still use Swagbucks to make some extra money, now and then, and the same with Crowdsurf.
 I regularly log into UserTesting, still blog and make YouTube videos.

 My savings were running low, so I started applying to jobs, and I was hired on at Transcom, the same day I sent in my resume.
 I went through training and made it to the first day of the phones and realized telephone customer support was not my forte.
 Yeah, I’m good at it, and I love to help people, but I wanted more of a challenge and to make use to my web development skills that I’ve been working so hard to develop for the last few years.
 Before I move on, Transcom is legit.
 I recommend them.
 They pay bi-weekly via direct deposit, and they have a ton of work available.

-Recently, I was hired on to a large tech company to provide technical support via chat and e-mail, submit bug reports, respond to tickets, customize websites, and other duties.
+Recently, I was hired on to a tech company to provide technical support via chat and e-mail, submit bug reports, respond to tickets, customize websites, and other duties.
 My hard work finally paid off.
 I’ve seen this position called Happiness Engineer, Customer Advocate, Customer Hero, Customer Success Agent, and more.
-I won’t mention my companies name due to the NDA (non-disclosure agreement,) but I will say that Buffer offers a position that is similar.
+I won’t mention my companies name since I like to keep my privacy,) but I will say that Buffer offers a position that is similar.

 Buffer is transparent when it comes to their pay and lists all of their employee’s salaries here.
 They’re a fully distributed company, meaning that all of their job positions are remote.
 Other companies that have positions like this include:

 As of now, this company gives me the flexibility I want, the challenge I need, and the opportunity to grow my skills and advance my career.
 I get to choose my schedule on a weekly basis, travel whenever and where ever I want since I can take work with me.
 The freedom and flexibility that this company offers are just what I needed.